 Enrichment

-BrainLayer enriches indexed chunks with structured metadata using a local LLM.
+BrainLayer enriches indexed chunks with structured metadata using an LLM (Groq by default; Gemini, MLX, or Ollama).
 Think of it as a librarian cataloging every conversation snippet.

 Chunk Enrichment